S0AndS0/Perinoid_Pipes/Documentation/ReadMe_Paranoid_Pipes.md

  --output-parse-recipient=youremail@host.domain\
  --output-rotate-recipient=youremail@host.domain -h
 ```
- Remove the '-h' option from above command to have parsed output read from above pipe name dumped to current terminal.
+ > Remove the '-h' option from above command to have parsed output read from above pipe name dumped to current terminal.
 Additionally the back-slashes (`\`) in above (and much of bellow) are only to aid in reading and you may instead enter command line options on a single line so long as your remember to remove the back-slashes while following along.

-	Test above by opening second terminal and writing some stings, concatenating files, and/or writing file paths to the new pipe file.
+ > Test above by opening second terminal and writing some stings, concatenating files, and/or writing file paths to the new pipe file.

+#### Step(s) 4

- Here's a set of example commands that maybe used to test your new named pipe;
+ > Here's a set of example commands that maybe used to test your new named pipe;

  - Example of writing single line string to named pipe
 ```bash